mavryk-network/flexmasa/src/doc/mini-net.md

 A Note On Interactivity
 -----------------------

-Many sandbox setups in Flexmasa, once the sandbox is ready, give the user an interactive command prompt.
+Many sandbox setups in MavBox, once the sandbox is ready, give the user an interactive command prompt.

 You can always type `help` (or `h`) to see available commands, and `quit` (or `q`) to leave the prompt.

-The improve user-experience on normal terminals (i.e. not Emacs …) it is recommended to wrap the `flexmasa` command in command-line edition tool like `rlfe`, `rlwrap` or `ledit`.
+The improve user-experience on normal terminals (i.e. not Emacs …) it is recommended to wrap the `mavbox` command in command-line edition tool like `rlfe`, `rlwrap` or `ledit`.

 More Examples